ssipak/svelte-kit-ssr-stores/README.md

 ## Usage

-Say, we want to isolate a portion of the app state and make it accessible from components that sit deep in the tree.
-We also want this portion of state be isolated on per request bases.
+Say, we want to isolate a portion of the app state and make it accessible in components throughout the app.

-Wrapping built-in Svelte stores up with `defineSessionable` helper let us use it inside load functions, components of any level of nesting, makes data inaccessible outside the current session scope.
+Svelte stores serve this goal well in the browser context.
+Unfortunately on the server side, an exported store will be shared among all the request handlers, which means that potentially sensible user data will be accessible to all concurrent and consequent request.

+As an easy and convenient solution this library provides `defineSessionable` helper.
+It converts a factory method into a callable Proxy object that provides access to all the fields and methods of an object that is created by the factory method and bound to the current session.

 ### Basic store example